LicensePlates.cc

 New York License Plates

-New York is issuing a new base plate starting in April 2010 for transactions that require new plates.
+New York announced the yellow/orange base plate starting in April 2010 for transactions that require new plates.
 An additional $25 fee will be added to renewal charges for the new plates.
 New plates will be issued to renewals starting in May 2010.
 Registrants may keep their current plate number by paying an additional $20 fee.
-Although the new plates will replace the current blue on white base for common types such as Passenger, Commercial, Motorcycle, and Trailer, it will not be used for Specials for professions or special groups.
-Those plates will be replaced later by a different design to be announced at a later date.

 AGRICULTURE: 10000-GL